Table of Contents

 Standard is the most accessible and widely played constructed format in Magic: The Gathering, which only allows cards from the most recent sets.
 This in-depth guide explains how rotation works, what cards are currently legal in Standard, schedule of upcoming sets, and more.

-As of May 7, 2023, Standard now rotates every three years (up to 12 major expansions) instead of two (up to 8 expansions).
-Please read about the announcement in more detail here:
+As of May 7, 2023, Standard now rotates every three years (up to 12 major expansions) instead of two (up to 8 expansions) to support tabletop Magic better.
+Please read about the details in this announcement.

 What Sets are Currently in Standard?